mulesoft-catalyst/metrics-toolkit/README.md

 - Mule Runtime 4.2.1 or above
 - All deployments models are supported: CloudHub, OnPrem hosted Runtimes, Runtime Fabric
 - Anypoint Platform user with the Organization Administrator role in the master organization and all Sub Orgs you want to collect data
-- Authorized user with api access to any of the applications: Jira, Confluence, Jenkins, Bitbucket and Splunk for which you want to gather data.
+- (Optional for SDLC metrics) Authorized user with API access to any of the applications: Jira, Confluence, Jenkins, Bitbucket and Splunk for which you want to gather data.
-- Anypoint Platform user with the Organization Administrator role in the master organization and all Sub Orgs you want to collect data

 ### Steps